rhyolight/numenta-web/packages/numenta.com/pages/resources/papers-videos-and-more/machine-intelligence-with-streaming-data-webinar.md

 ---
 author: Numenta
-description: This webinar provides an overview of the current state of HTM, with an emphasis on the software implementation and example applications.
-The Q&A session at the end of the webinar answers some popular user questions.
+description: "This webinar provides an overview of the current state of our HTM technology, with an emphasis on the software implementation and example applications.
+The Q&A session at the end of the webinar answers some popular user questions."
 date: 2016/04/26
 image:
 link: